toramameseven/vbe-client-mini/README.md

   * Selected module is imported to a xlsm file.
 * run Sub() function on a editor.
   * select a sub XXX() line, and right click, and select run.
-* checkout a module form excel.
+* update selected modules. (checkout a module form excel.)

 ### settings

-* form modules and sheet modules are not imported on default settings.
-If you want, you can enable the settings
-  * Enable importing form modules(frm).
-  * Enable importing sheet Modules(cls).
 * At cjk language area, vbs message not work good beside Japanese.
 Set encode option
   * vbecm.vbsEncode, for japanese 'windows-31j'